-Each ACICIS practicum program has been designed to meet the equivalency of half of a full time semester load (0.25 EFSTL).
-Actual subject weighting and academic credit awarded is to be determined by a student’s home university.
+Credit points: Recommended equivalency; 50% of a full semester load (0.25 EFTSL).
+Actual subject weighting and academic credit awarded to be determined by a student’s home university.

 Business Professional Practicum (BPP) Program Components